A very pretty mid-terraced cottage with breath-taking views to Ireland and the Isle of Orsay.

 A prominent building of Port Ellen is the former whisky distillery, now Port Ellen Maltings.
 Here most of the malts are produced for the majority of the distilleries on the island.
 Islay is steeped in ancient history and most parts of the island hold a varied and interesting range of Archaeological sites covering the Neolithic, Bronze and Iron Age periods as well as more recent examples of human settlement.
 Islay is the most southerly of the Hebridean islands and benefits from mild climates created by the Gulf Stream.

 The island is a combination of dramatic sea cliffs, mountain moorland, and sweeping sandy bays bordered by sea water and the machair which is the low lying and highly fertile area of grassy ground between the beach and the peat bogs further inland.
 The machair is a haven for wildlife and attracts a great deal of ecological and conservational attention.
-The island is world famous for its eight working distilleries and the now well established Islay Festival of music and malt occurs at the end of May each year and draws people from all over the world.
+The island is world famous for its nine working distilleries and the now well established Islay Festival of music and malt occurs at the end of May each year and draws people from all over the world.
 Islay is also famed for its wildlife, the island has managed herds of wild red deer, there are otters and the island has establishing pairs of white tailed eagles.

 An annual event is the arrival to the island of some 50,000 barnacle geese and other species as they arrive from Greenland to winter in the milder climes of western Scotland.
 The RSPB have reserves with resident wardens on the island and there are regular reports and sightings of some rare bird species including choughs and corncrake which both breed on Islay.